 Where to Stay on the Amalfi Coast with a Toddler

-We discovered that there was a mini grocery store across the street.
+We discovered that there was a mini grocery store near our Amalfi hotel.
 So we stocked up on bananas, salami, water, Prosecco and other fresh stuff.
 It’s much cheaper there than in the hotel.

 Near Atrani is a pharmacia that has diapers, wipes, baby food and whatever else you might need.
 Be aware that they aren’t always open and actually close really early.
 I’m talking 1pm.